Sleep Apnea Treatment Near You

 Sleep apnea is a condition that affects your breathing during sleep.
 It occurs when the soft tissues in your throat block airflow, preventing oxygen from reaching your body.
 In response, your brain sends signals to wake you up just enough to restart breathing.

-Most individuals with sleep apnea wake up multiple times during the night without being aware it’s happening.
+Most individuals with sleep apnea wake up multiple times during the night without being aware that it’s happening.
+Consulting a knowledgeable dentist in Calgary SE is a crucial step, as they can provide a professional assessment and discuss effective dental appliance therapy options for managing this condition.

 Symptoms to be Aware of